andrei-borg/stroke-video-analysis/README.md

-# stroke-video-analysis
-Bachelor's thesis: Early Characterization of Visible Stroke Symptoms Using Video Analysis and Machine Learning
+# Bachelor's thesis: Early Characterization of Visible Stroke Symptoms Using Video Analysis and Machine Learning